-Figure 5-53 Password
+Figure 3-61 Password

 It is recommended strongly that you change the factory default user name and password of the router.
-All users who try to access the router's web-based utility or Quick Setup will be prompted for the router's user name and password.
+All users who try to access the router's Web-based utility or Quick Setup will be prompted

-Note: The new user name and password must not exceed 14 characters in length and must not include any spaces.
+The new user name and password must not exceed 14 characters in length and must not include any spaces.
 Enter the new Password twice to confirm it.